Abdulazeez41/EduCraft/README.md

 EduCraft offers a dynamic learning experience.
 Explore the various educational games and activities, track progress through interactive dashboards, and witness the power of personalized education.

-## Contributing
+## Contributors

 We welcome contributions from the community.
-If you'd like to contribute to EduCraft, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to contribute to EduCraft, please follow the guidelines in [CONTRIBUTORS.md](CONTRIBUTORS.md).

 Please make sure to follow our [Code of Conduct](CODE_OF_CONDUCT.md).